MicrosoftDocs/SupportArticles-docs/support/mem/intune/understand-troubleshoot-esp.md

 #### The {*User_SID*} subkey

-This subkey is created during the **Account setup** phase if the **Device setup** phase is completed successfully.
-It  contains the installation state of Win32 apps deployed in user context, and the creation status of the tracking policy for the **Account setup** phase.
+This subkey is created during the account setup phase if the device setup phase is completed successfully.
+It  contains the installation state of Win32 apps deployed in user context, and the creation status of the tracking policy for the account setup phase.

 :::image type="content" source="media/understand-troubleshoot-esp/usersid.png" alt-text="The user SID subkey":::